alexnault/react-headings/README.md

 # React Headings

-**Never worry about using the wrong heading level (`h1`, `h2`, etc.) in complex React apps!**
+> Never worry about **using the wrong heading level (`h1`, `h2`, etc.) in complex React apps!

-React-headings maintains the current heading level and prevents skipping levels no matter your component structure, as required by WCAG.
+React-headings dynamically maintains the current heading level and prevents skipping levels no matter your component structure, as required by WCAG.

 ## Basic usage